 *Ayers Rock will not be implemented until the proposed trial of Class E is complete and has been included to bring consistency in the application of Class E airspace at regional aerodromes across Australia.

 These initiatives will provide Australia’s regional aerodromes and surrounding airspace with a single generic service configuration, resulting in a more appropriate service level provided for the current level.
 Resources, technology and procedures will be better optimised, benefiting all airspace users and ensuring safe, secure, efficient and environmentally responsible services to the aviation industry.

 More information on the individual tranches, and the affected aerodromes is available on the following fact sheets:

 We recognise that this information is being distributed just prior to the Easter holiday period however consultation is open for five weeks to ensure that industry stakeholders have sufficient time to review the information and provide feedback on these initiatives.

 Consultation and information distribution mechanisms include:

 - Airservices representatives will be visiting the aerodromes where these changes are proposed, to discuss the initiatives with local operators and seek feedback.
-These forums will be scheduled within the five week consultation period.
+These are being scheduled within the five week consultation period.